 The president’s call on the banks to help small and medium-sized businesses comes days after the central bank told Congress it “has deployed all its resources to deal with this emergency” without daring to make a growth projection.

 The spread of the coronavirus (Covid-19) and its potential effects have increased the level of uncertainty considerably, not only on public health, but also on global monetary and financial activity.
 The impact on global value chains, deteriorating terms of trade, potential impacts on Colombia’s external demand and foreign direct investment, and increased risk aversion threaten the international environment this year.

 Times too uncertain to make projections

 The central bank’s report indicated that international organizations were already expecting a global economic slowdown, and added that “all these projections were made before the expansion of the pandemic, so significant downward revisions are expected in the next few weeks.”

-While the central bank expected international measures to confront the global economic crisis, Duque announced the creation of a fund of 70 billion pesos ($17 billion).
+While the central bank expected international measures to confront the global economic crisis, Duque announced the creation of a fund of 70 trillion pesos ($17 billion).

-“Of those 70 billion, at least and exclusively for micro, small and medium enterprises we have 20 billion pesos ($5 billion), said the president.
+“Of those 70 billion, at least and exclusively for micro, small and medium enterprises we have 20 trillion pesos ($5 billion), said the president.

 Economy cannot afford stingy banks

 This, however, would not be enough unless Colombia’s historically stingy banks step up to the plate and become more flexible in extending loans to small and medium sized businesses, according to Duque.